sivachandra/SerYL/docs/quickstart.md

   - Item3(127)
 ```

-The above enum example defines an enum type with name `MyFirstEnum` with
+The above enum example defines an enum type with name `MyFirstEnum` having
 values `Item1`, `Item2` and `Item3`.
 All enum items have a unique integral
 value chosen by the implementation.
 One can provide their own values by
 specifying them with parenthesis after the item name.
 In the above example,
-`Item3` with have a value of `127`.
+`Item3` will have a value of `127`.

 ## Importing other `.ycd` files